SAP/olingo-jpa-processor-v4/jpa-tutorial/Tutorials/SpecialTopics/4-4-InstanceBasedAuthorizations.md

 ## User management in the same service
 The instance restrictions grant access to a set of entities.
 This is done by providing so called [JPAClaimsPair](../../../jpa/odata-jpa-processor/src/main/java/com/sap/olingo/jpa/processor/core/api/JPAClaimsPair.java).
 One pair contains of a range providing the upper and lower limit of an attribute that is used to grant access to an entity.
 These pairs are collected by an instance of [JPAODataClaimsProvider](com/sap/olingo/jpa/processor/core/api/JPAODataClaimsProvider.java).

-For this part, We want to assume that the service we implement also contains the information about user and their restrictions.
+For this part, we want to assume that the service we implement also contains the information about user and their restrictions.
 As a consequence the only claim we have is the id of the user, which we will get from the Authentication header.

 ### Examples 1: Restrict access to company by country
 We want to grant access to Companies based on their location or in other words user are responsible for Companies from one or multiple countries and should only access those.